SasikaA073/Pomodro-Cycle-Alarm/Readme.md

-# Arduino Alarm using Pomodro Techniques
+# Arduino Alarm using Pomodro Technique

 The buzzer starts to play three different melodies in differnt intervals according to the Pomodoro technique.